Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/IntercepterControllerSubSystem.md

 Figure 1: Interceptor Controller Subsystem

 The Mechanical System requires a bridge between their motors that uses the Stepper Motor Driver they have purchased and our processer.
-To do this the Arduino will be used as the bridge to convert the analog outputs from the processer to digital outputs to control the driver so it can move the firing mechanism to a firing position, and send a analog signal back to the processer to initiate firing at the incoming projectile.
+To do this the Arduino will be used as the bridge to convert the analog outputs from the processer to digital outputs to control the driver so it can move the firing mechanism to a firing position, send a analog signal back to the processer to initiate firing at the incoming projectile, and maintain firing speed.

 ## **Constraints:**